Sasso0101/coronavirus-updater/README.md

 # Updater for [coronaviruslive.it](https://coronaviruslive.it)
 ![Checking for updates...](https://github.com/Sasso0101/coronavirus-updater/workflows/Checking%20for%20updates.../badge.svg)

-This Docker container updates all data on [coronaviruslive.it](https://coronaviruslive.it).
+This Docker container updates [coronaviruslive.it](https://coronaviruslive.it) by checking data sources every 5 minutes.

 #### Data sources
 |Data|Source  |